Arkoniak/BenchmarkExt.jl/README.md

 4. Running benchmarks took a long time - an order of magnitude longer than theoretically necessary for many functions.
 5. Using the system in the REPL (for example, to reproduce regressions locally) was often cumbersome.

-The BenchmarkTools package is a response to these issues, designed by examining user reports and the benchmark data generated by the old system.
-BenchmarkTools offers the following solutions to the corresponding issues above:
+The BenchmarkExt package is a response to these issues, designed by examining user reports and the benchmark data generated by the old system.
+BenchmarkExt offers the following solutions to the corresponding issues above:

 1. Benchmark execution parameters are configured separately from the execution of the benchmark itself.
 This means that subsequent experiments are performed more consistently, avoiding branching "substrategies" based on small numbers of samples.
 2. A variety of simple estimators are supported, and the user can pick which one to use for regression detection.